List of Regular Show characters: Don

 Don (voiced by Julian Dean) is Rigby's younger brother.
-Introduced in the episode "Don," Don is better and more likeable than Rigby in most ways, though as a child he was trying to be as cool as Rigby, unknowingly causing Rigby to be extremely jealous.
+Introduced in the episode "Don," Don is more mature and likeable than Rigby in most ways, even though in reality he was trying to be as cool as his elder brother, which unknowingly sparks his jealousy.
 Don is also significantly taller than Rigby and loves to give hugs to other people.
 Don expresses this by asking his comrades for "sugar," which is customarily his catchphrase.
-At the end of the episode, the two reconcile as Rigby apologizes to Don on his jealousy towards him, while Don apologizes for not knowing of Rigby's annoyance towards him.
+At the end of the episode, Rigby and Don make amends.
 Don returned in the episode "Bank Shot", where he helped Rigby practice for a bet he made with someone.
 Don makes a final appearance in the finale where he and his parents greet Rigby home after three years.

-Low Five Ghost
+Low-Five Ghost

-Low Five Ghost (voiced by Roger Craig Smith) is Hi Five Ghost's brother, who works as a police officer.
+Low-Five Ghost (voiced by Roger Craig Smith) is Hi Five Ghost's brother, who works as a police officer.
 It was revealed that he once served a sentence in prison until his brother Hi Five and Muscle Man bailed him out in "See You There".
 He also appeared in "The Postcard" to help his brother decipher the words from a busted up postcard to determine where Hi Five promised to meet a girl named Celia many years ago.
 He later appeared to help Mordecai, Rigby, Hi Five Ghost & Muscle Man get a car so they can get burritos with all kinds of meat.